 So, if you are stuck in a weight loss rut, consider the above list.
 Can you be confident that you have addressed all of them and successfully removed the obstacles to achieving and maintaining your healthy weight?

-We will help you identify which barriers are blocking your success and help you remove them.
+I will help you identify which barriers are blocking your success and help you remove them.
 Beyond addressing your food intake, this might involve working on your thyroid or hormonal functions, addressing stress levels, reducing toxic burden, examining your gut microbiome or helping restore sleep patterns for example.